uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

 **LinuxLite_*\<version>*-64bit.7z**.

 {{site.data.alerts.note}}
 Even if you are using a 32 bit host operating system, you can still download and install a 64 bit VirtualBox guest.
+The download is about 750Mb so it may take a few minutes depending on your internet connection.
 {{site.data.alerts.end}}